-The summary of the results of the Group for the years ended 31 December 2016 and 2017 and the total assets, total liabilities and net assets of the Group as at 31 December 2016 and 2017 have been extracted from the annual report of the Company in 2017 dated 23 March 2018.
+The summary of the results of the Group for the years ended 31 December 2016, 2017 and 2018 and the total assets, total liabilities and net assets of the Group as at 31 December 2016, 2017 and 2018 have been extracted from the prior years' annual reports of the Company.

-The results of the Group for the years ended 31 December 2015 and 2016 had been prepared using the principles of merger accounting as if the current group structure had been in existence throughout those year, or since their respective dates of incorporation or establishment of the combining companies, whichever was shorter
+The results of the Group for the year ended 31 December 2016 had been prepared using the principles of merger accounting as if the current group structure had been in existence throughout the year.